BigBIueWhale/Advanced-Optics-7W-Blue-Laser-Lab/README.md

 ## Background 📜
 Conventional solar panels rely on a broad spectrum of sunlight for energy conversion.
 This research aims to explore the potential of using high-power, short-wavelength laser light to excite photovoltaic cells, potentially leading to higher efficiency and novel applications. ☀️🌈

+## Safety 🥽

+Ensuring the safety of the research team is crucial.
+Due to the use of high-power lasers and advanced photovoltaic materials, researchers must choose between two essential safety equipment options:

+1. **Laser Safety Glasses** 🥽
+   - Minimum Optical Density (OD) of 4+ for the blue laser (400-450 nm)
+   - OD 3+ for other wavelengths to protect against potential fluorescence and phosphorescence

+2. **Meta Quest 3 VR Headset** 🥽📹
+   - Video passthrough feature blocks all wavelengths
+   - Provides protection against unknown wavelengths emitted by advanced materials

+The choice between safety glasses and the VR headset will depend on the specific requirements of each experiment and the preferences of the research team.

 ## Existing Knowledge 📚
 Photovoltaic cells have varying efficiencies and absorption wavelengths.
 The tables below provide information on the efficiency and absorption wavelengths of different photovoltaic materials: 📊📈